 Sadly, How to Measure a Cow will be the last novel from Margaret Forster.
 I’ve loved her novels for as long as I can remember, and would often lend them to my daughters and my Mum – a sign of a great writer.

-If you’re a customer of Wenlock Books, please do add your comments below.
+Sadly Wenlock Books, formerly of 12 High Street, Much Wenlock, closed in June 2019.
+If you were a customer of Wenlock Books, please do add your comments below.